caroshalom/PERN-FullStack-TodoList-App/README.md

-# This is a FullStack TodoList App made with React.js in the frontEnd, and PostgreSQL, Express.js and Node.js for the backend
+# This is a FullStack PERN (PostgreSQL, Express.js, React.js, Node.js) TodoList App
+You will be able to create, read, update and delete tasks

 # Getting Started with Create React App